AdobeDocs/commerce-events/src/pages/events/rule-events.md

    | `regex`       | A regular expression that checks for matches.
 The specified value must be compatible with the  [regular expression match](https://www.php.net/manual/en/function.preg-match.php) |
    | `in`          | Checks whether the payload value is one of multiple specified values.
 The value must be a comma-separated list.
 You do not need to provide additional escape characters. |

 *  The value to compare against.
 When you assign the `regex` operator, you must delimit the regular expression value with valid characters, such as forward slashes (/).
-For example, `/^TV .*/i`, which checks whether the string contains the string `TV`, ignoring the case of the letters.
+For example, `/^TV .*/i`, which checks whether the string starts with the string `TV`, ignoring the case of the letters.

 You can create rule events within your module's `io_events.xml` file or from the command line.